-Aside from using PowerPoint visuals to prove your point, you can also use them to make a compelling call to action (CTA) at the end of your pitch.
+Apart from using PowerPoint visuals to prove your point, you can also use them to make a compelling call-to-action (CTA) at the end of your pitch.
 After all, people are more compelled to buy what they can see.

 More than showing what the product is and what benefits it can offer, advertising agencies have used this as a quick and powerful way to communicate to customers.

 Most people learn by associating images with concepts, which is why we equate dogs to loyalty and red colors to extreme emotions.

 Concepts convey your message in one picture so you don’t have to rely on copying and pasting text.

 The Harvey Nichols clothing sale print ad showed an image of pelicans crowding around a piece of fish as a metaphor for how people flock to a sale.

 This approach, as opposed to showing actual people crowding over one outfit, was a more creative way of emphasizing the kind of customer demand that their brand had.